-2017 Update: We still stand by these Skype interview tips — but you may also want to check out our latest post with video interview tips for your online job interview!
+2020 Update: We still stand by these Skype interview tips, but you may want to check out our latest roundup of the best 7 tips for video conference calls.

 My first thought when we got this request for Skype interview tips was, “garsh, these times we live in!” followed by, “of course, we will all be doing these very soon”…

 Help!
 I am a 1L interviewing for summer associate position and the firm has decided to do a Skype interview.
 I am terrified I will look washed out/ too made up/ etc on camera.
 Any tips for hair/makeup?
 Also, my career service office recommended wearing a nice blouse, but I feel a suit would be more appropriate.